Preventing the summer slide

 - Explore your local library’s summer programs.
 Your local library may offer a wide range of programs from reading to teaching kids about other topics like using computers or bike and swimming safety.

 - Contact your local museums and parks and recreation departments to find out about their free or low-cost summer programs for kids.
 If you’re in the Twin Cities, check out the smARTPass program that is open to metro public library users.

-- Look into local organizations, such as your local TV or radio station or post office, to see if they offer free or low-cost tours.
+- Look into your local TV or radio station or post office, to see if they offer free or low-cost tours.

 - Identify a local organization that provides short-term volunteer opportunities for the whole family.
-For more information on volunteering with your family, visit Children and youth learn and develop when volunteering (español).
+For more information on volunteering with your family, visit Volunteering: A learning opportunity.

-Above all, use your imagination to give your children fun learning experiences during the summer.
-You’ll find making small efforts now to help your children avoid the summer slide will yield big benefits for them in the future.
+Use your imagination to give your children fun learning experiences during the summer.
+You’ll find making small efforts now will yield big benefits for them in the future.

 Looking for more ideas?
 Check out the related resources listed below.